dime-worldbank/niger-asp-reprod/README.md

 Data is posted in the World Bank Microdata Library at: https://microdata.worldbank.org/index.php/catalog/4294.

 ## Replication Steps
-To run the scripts, run the "00_master_ner.do" file at "niger-asp-reprod/Joint/Do/NER" after changing the first two paths as described in that file.
+To run the scripts in this repository, run the "00_master_ner.do" file at "niger-asp-reprod/Joint/Do/NER" after changing the first two paths as described in that file.

 ## Code Structure
 <pre>